Archives Service Center

-The Archives Service Center (ASC) is one of the main repositories within the University Library System at the University of Pittsburgh and houses collections of various manuscripts, media, maps, and other materials of historical, social and scientific content.
+The Archives Service Center (ASC) is one of the main repositories within the University Library System at the University of Pittsburgh and houses collections of various manuscripts, media, maps, and other materials of historical, social, and scientific content.
 It houses and functions as the repository for collections that document and describe the history of the Western Pennsylvania region, Allegheny County, Pennsylvania, the city of Pittsburgh, and the University of Pittsburgh.

 Overview

-Some of the history of Pittsburgh and the western Pennsylvania region has been documented by primary sources on manuscripts, books, maps, personal diaries, audio recordings, photographs and other materials from the past.
+Some of the history of Pittsburgh and the western Pennsylvania region has been documented by primary sources such as manuscripts, books, maps, personal diaries, audio recordings, photographs, and other materials from the past.
 The ASC collects material related to the history of this region.
 The holdings in the collections span over a hundred years, primarily from the mid-19th century to the late 20th century.
 Some of the content is digitized and accessible online.
-Content published before 1923 is in the public domain or the rights belong to the university.
+Content published before 1923 is in the public domain, or the rights belong to the university.